 The research on which this (paper, book, monograph, abstract or report) is based was conducted as part of the Australian Longitudinal Study on Women’s Health by the University of Queensland and the University of Newcastle.
-We are grateful to the Australian Government Department of Health for funding and to the women who provided the survey data.
+We are grateful to the Australian Government Department of Health and Aged Care for funding and to the women who provided the survey data.

 Please note that if you have used linked data (including death data) there are additional acknowledgement requirements (see Publishing linked data research).

 Please note that in any publication you must refer to the ALSWH cohorts by their official cohort names based on their birth years.
 While historically the cohorts have been referred to by the terms ‘young’, ‘mid-age’ and ‘old’, the terms may no longer be accurate as the women are ageing over the progress of the study.
 The official cohort names based on their birth years are listed below:

 Where the results of research using ALSWH data are published or presented in public, information must be presented in a form that does not permit the identification of any individual participant (specifically, no cell size <10 should be published).

 Where the dietary questionnaire data has been used, the developers of the survey tool must be acknowledged with the statement “The authors thank Dr Gilly Hendrie from CSIRO Nutrition & Health and Professor Rebecca Golley from Flinders University for permission to use the Short Food Survey (also known as the CSIRO Healthy Diet Score).”
 Furthermore, all parties are to notify each other before presenting any Short Food Survey data at a conference, seminar or other forum, and, where appropriate, provide copies of the presentation, papers etc. to Dr Gilly Hendrie (firstname.lastname@example.org).